SumoLogic/sumologic-documentation/docs/platform-services/automation-service/about-automation-service.md

 id: about-automation-service
 title: About the Automation Service
 sidebar_label: About the Automation Service
-description: Get an overview of how the Automation Service allows you to automate smart actions, including enrichments and notifications.
+description: Get an overview of how the Automation Service allows you to automate actions.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

+The Automation Service allows you to set up actions that run automatically when certain conditions are met in Sumo Logic.
+These automated actions help you to respond quickly to a wide arrange of events.

+To use the Automation Service, execute playbooks to run actions in a workflow.
+Actions are provided by integrations with Sumo Logic and third-party vendors.
+The Automation Service has number of integrations, actions, and playbooks that you can customize.
+You can also create your own.

+You can use the Automation Service to provide automation for the following:
+* **Cloud SIEM**.
+Use the [Automation Service with Cloud SIEM](/docs/cse/automation/about-automation-service-and-cloud-siem) to create notifications and add enrichments for Insights and Entities, speeding the time to respond to security incidents.

+## Automation Service UI

+The Automation Service UI is composed of:
+* **App Central**.
+* **Playbooks**.
+* **Integrations**.
+* **Bridge**.

 ## Access the Automation Service